joe07734/home-lights/README.md

 I run it on a linux server as two services, one for full automation and one just for the porch light.

-It requires Ruby 3.4+, openhue, and curl.
+It requires Ruby 3.4+, rbenv, openhue, and curl.

 ## Development
 I stop the services and run it from the command line when working on it.